• Skip to primary navigation

 Acne Medication & Skin Cancer: What Parents of Teens Need to Know

-With the summer fast approaching, and May being Skin Cancer Awareness Month, now is the time to focus on the importance of skin protection.
-With many teens on medication or antibiotics for acne, it is imperative to become aware of the impacts these medications can have on UV Rays.
+With the summer fast approaching, now is the time to focus on the importance of skin protection.
+With many teens on medication or antibiotics for acne, it is imperative to become aware of the impact these medications can have on UV Rays.
 It may surprise you that some of these medications actually cause a heightened reaction to UV rays beaming from the sun due to ingredients that cause photosensitivity.

 Without proper sun protection, teens on acne medications such as benzoyl peroxide, topical retinoids, antibiotics, and Roaccutane could be subject to serious burns, and in severe cases, skin cancer.